 Note that in each project there is a limit of 1000 users.

-Administrators are able to decrease the risk of major mistakes and security breaches by carefully restricting the access of the users to perform only the tasks that they really need.
+Role-based access control groups small sets of certain permissions and accesses under "roles" that can be assigned to team members by the Admin.
+This way, administrators are able to decrease the risk of major mistakes and security breaches by carefully restricting the access of the users to perform only the tasks that they really need.

 You can assign multiple roles to each user by scrolling down his or her individual access permission set up and selecting